zWolfrost/strindex/README.md

   ```sh
   strindex create program.exe -p "24c7442404" -p "ec04c70424"
   ```
-- Create a strindex from a PE file, considering only strings that are present between offsets 0x018bc5ec and 0x01a09fb1.
+- Create a strindex from a PE file, considering only pointers in the range from 0x018bc5ec to 0x01a09fb1.
   ```sh
   strindex create program.exe -m 3 -r "018bc5ec:01a09fb1"
   ```